 Eriksson has continued to compose and produce music to this day.
 By his own admissions, he has now grown up and in 2018 built his own studio.
 In 2021, he decided to celebrate twenty years since the original Battlefield 1942 theme, by recording a new version.
 He is currently working on JOL tracks, video creation and game projects and wishes to create more songs and soundtracks in the future.

 Released on Woodwork Recordings Oct 1 – 2021.
 For more info about the release:

 A hundred years has passed since making the music for Battlefield 1942.
 The theme song has taken many shapes.
 In 2042 it’s a cool Icelandic wind from Hildur Guðnadóttir and Sam Slater.

 Announcing a new version of the battlefield 1942 theme.
 It’s a thankyou to everyone who liked it, played it, or reached out to me during the last 20 years.
-It’s close to the 1942 original feel, but a new production.
-If you wish to reach out, just write me something with a soundcloud message!
+If you wish to reach out, you could send a soundcloud message!